dojo/docs/dijit/_HasDropDown.rst

 Dynamic & lazy-loading drop-downs
 =================================

 By default, _HasDropDown assumes that a dijit widget has been created and assigned to ``_HasDropDown.dropDown`` before the widget starts up.
-This works well for drop-downs that always contain the same content and are available immediately, but it may reduce startup performance and makes it impossible to create dynamically populated/asynchronous drop-downs.
+This works well for drop-downs that always contain the same content and are available immediately, but it may reduce startup performance and it makes it impossible to create dynamically populated/asynchronous drop-downs.
 In order to work around these limitations, more advanced drop-down widgets can implement ``_HasDropDown.loadDropDown`` and ``_HasDropDown.isLoaded`` instead:

 .. code-block :: javascript

-  require([ "dijit/form/Button", "dijit/_HasDropDown" ], function(Button, _HasDropDown){
+  define([ "dojo/_base/declare", "dijit/form/Button", "dijit/_HasDropDown" ], function(declare, Button, _HasDropDown){
-      declare("my.DynamicDropDownButton", [Button, _HasDropDown], {
+      return declare([Button, _HasDropDown], {
           isLoaded: function(){
               // Returns whether or not we are loaded - if our dropdown has an href,
               // then we want to check that.